Do you know if you have a “growth mindset” or “fixed mindset?”

 Why does success seem to just “happen” for some people, but not others?

-Mindset may play a critical role, according to a Harvard Business Review interview with Carol Dweck, psychology professor at Stanford University and author of “Mindset: The New Psychology of Success.”
+Mindset may play a critical role, according to a Harvard Business Review interview with Carol Dweck, a psychology professor at Stanford University and author of “Mindset: The New Psychology of Success.”

 Based on her research, talented people who find success tend to have a “growth mindset” instead of a “fixed mindset.”